Chessuz/WindowsAutorun/README.md

 # WindowsAutorun

-WindowsAutorun - поможет вам управлять автозагрузкой в ОС Виндовс. На данный момент реализовано управление:
+WindowsAutorun - helps you manage startup in Windows OS.
+Currently implemented management:
- - Реестр - LOCAL_MACHINE
+ - Registry - LOCAL_MACHINE
- - Реестр - CURRENT_USER
+ - Registry - CURRENT_USER
- - Папка Пуск-Автозагрузка
+ - Startup Startup Folder
- - Нужны еще варианты? Создавайте задачу, вместе подумаем, и решим ;)
+ - Need more options?
+Create a task, think together, and solve;)

-## Как использовать?
+## How to use?
-В зависимости от типа автозагрузки( для реестра - Autorun.Windows.Register.pas, для папки - Autorun.Windows.StartupDir.pas) подключите необходимый модуль. Далее необходимо инициализировать переменную типа **IAutorunManager** необходимым поддерживаемым классом и работать с этим интерфейсом.
+Depending on the type of startup (for the registry - Autorun.Windows.Register.pas, for the folder - Autorun.Windows.StartupDir.pas), connect the necessary module.
+Next, you need to initialize the IAutorunManager type variable with the required supported class and work with this interface.

 We are a family owned and operated business.
 We are a family owned and operated business.